National Library of Scotland

 A black and white photo of a woman next to a large shelf of books which have been coloured.

-Our forthcoming display tells the story of how the humble paperback revolutionised and democratised access to books, from the launch of Penguin in 1935 to the present day.
+This display tells the story of how the humble paperback revolutionised and democratised access to books, from the launch of Penguin in 1935 to the present day.

 Featured are the first ten Penguin titles, the first complete UK edition of 'Lady Chatterley's Lover' from 1960, and a selection of paperback bestsellers from across the decades.